tdauer2718/airbnb-chicago/README.md

 ## Licensing and acknowledgements <a name="acknowledgements"></a>

 This code is freely available under a GPL-3.0 License.
-Licensing information for the open Airbnb data can be found [here](http://insideairbnb.com/get-the-data.html).
+Licensing information for the open Airbnb data can be found [here](http://insideairbnb.com/get-the-data.html); it is under a Creative Commons Attribution 4.0 International License.
 I want to thank Inside Airbnb for making this data freely available.
 I also want to thank all the developers who created and maintain the open-source software that makes this work and so much like it possible.